Sameony/MirindaUI/README.md

 ## Features

 ### Typography
- Tarang uses 3 fonts primarily
+ Mirinda UI uses 3 fonts primarily
 - `Montserrat Alternates` for H1, H2
 - `Montserrat` for all other heading tags and
 - `Poppins` for Paragraphs and BrandName.

 ### Colors